For the last 20 years, there has not been a single week in which I have not been asked the following:

 It is a very understandable question.
 I am sure that it is on your mind as well.
 Before you start the process of getting the CE marking, it is good to have an overview of the costs involved.
 But most people do not realize how difficult it is to answer this question.

-Actually, it is similar as going to a builder, say that you want a six-room house on two acres, and ask to know the costs.
+Actually, it is similar to going to a builder, say that you want a six-room house on two acres, and asking to know the costs.
 That question is simply impossible to answer.
 There are far too many variables.
-It is the same with CE marking.
+It is the same with CE marking and CE certification.
 There are so many variables that can affect the price you pay.
 You don’t buy CE marking by the pound.

 The price of CE certification can differ greatly from one product to another.
 I have seen prices range from $ 64 to $ 64,000.
 The price is often affected by which certification procedure applies to the product, whether the company can do some or all of the conformity assessments themselves, as well as the level of support needed to prepare the required compliance documents, Technical File, user manuals, and product labeling.

 Which CE certification procedure or procedures applies/apply, is based on the technical specifications of a product, as well as its ‘intended purpose’.
-Only when these factors are clear, the correct CE marking directive or directives (yes, a product can be covered by more than one CE directive at the same time), European harmonized standards and certification procedure can be determined.
+Only when these factors are clear, the correct CE marking directive or directives (yes, a product can be covered by more than one CE directive at the same time), European harmonized standards, and certification procedure can be determined.

 In many cases, the CE directives offer two or more certification procedures that may be used.
 The costs associated with one or the other procedure can vary, and thus this is one of the aspects to keep in mind.

-What do you need to know to get an accurate overview of the costs of CE marking?
+What do you need to know to get an accurate overview of the costs of CE certification?